Get Started - Skeleton

 Changesets

 Changesets are used to automatically generate the changelog for each release.
-Any contributions made within /packages must contain a Changeset, contributions within /sites should not include a Changeset.
+Any contributions made within /packages must contain a Changeset, while contributions within /sites should never include a Changeset.

 1. Make sure you’re within your local pull request feature branch.